olimorris/persisted.nvim/README.md

 }
 ```

+Git worktrees need no additional configuration.
+Because sessions are keyed by the current working directory, each worktree gets its own session file, with its checked out branch detected as normal.

 **Autostart**

 By default, the plugin will automatically start when the setup function is called.
 This results in a Neovim session being saved to disk when the `VimLeavePre` event is triggered.
 This can be disabled by: